 - A spreadsheet (either OpenOffice, Google Docs, or Microsoft Excel, or any other application able to open Excel spreadsheets)

 - A PDF viewer such as Adobe Acrobat Reader

 Most Commonly used Internet Browser

-A common misconception is 'my website must look perfect in Internet Explorer because everyone uses Internet Explorer.
+A common misconception is 'my website must look perfect in Internet Explorer because everyone uses Internet Explorer'.
 The table below identifies the most commonly used internet browsers, and the winner is...
-Google Chrome, which is used by 41% of web users today.
-Internet Explorer is dropped usage rapidly since the birth of Mozilla Firefox and now with Google Chrome alive and kicking, Microsoft's Internet Explorer is being left out in the cold.
+Google Chrome, which is used by over half of web users today.
+Internet Explorer has dropped usage rapidly since the birth of Mozilla Firefox and now with Google Chrome alive and kicking, Microsoft's Internet Explorer is being left out in the cold.